 Which mic is more likely to be sensitive to ambient sounds?

 There are two main types of microphones, dynamic and condenser.
 Dynamic mics are known for its ability to handle high levels of sound pressure.
-Condenser mics, while requiring a lower level of sound pressure to work properly, cannot handle high volumes as well as the dynamic mic.
+Condenser mics, while requiring a low level of sound pressure to work properly, cannot handle high volumes as well as the dynamic mic.
 Dynamic microphones are less sensitive during audio recording and therefore easier to use for beginners.
 They will pick up the sound in front of them, unlike condenser mics, which means you can often record better without worrying about background noise spilling into your recordings.

 As a result, condenser mics are more sensitive to sound than other types, and consumers should be aware of this.
 If you are using a cheap mic or gaming mic that is in close proximity to the speaker and has lots of ambient noise around it, you will also pick up more sounds generated from that direction.

 All in all, as with any competing design, you have your pros and cons.
 Condenser mics provide a clearer recording while dynamic ones might be slightly muted or “muddy.”
 Again, it is best to choose what works for you based on the quality of your microphone.
+You may be interested in my other post on using condenser mics without phantom power.

 You decide which type is better for you!